makapuf/bitbox-0xFF/TUTORIAL.md

 Tilesets and Terrains
 =====================

 As we saw, the tileset will be defined by drawing tiles on your image and referencing those by their color Id on the level maps.
 But what about their behavior ?
-What defines that a ground can be stood on, lava kills, you can fall through the air and that the mountain in in the background ?
+What defines that a ground can be stood on, lava kills, you can fall through the air and that the mountain is in the background ?

 Well, each on your image used as a tile for your game will be referenced by the minimap, and we will encode its behaviour with different colors.